>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 This was Eileen Hunt, the one time flat chested, quiet as a mouse little first year that sat at the end of my dinner table in my final year at Upbury.
 Jesus, no wonder I hadn’t recognised her.
 The other girl was a French student on an exchange trip.

 Making a berk of myself didn’t do any harm.
-I liked Eileen and we did go out a couple of times but that’s all it ever could be, once I learned her family and mine were close friends.
+Eileen and I went out together a couple of times but that’s all it ever could be, once I learned her family and mine were close friends.
 At nineteen I wasn’t big on honourable intentions, but I had a very healthy respect for the dangers of playing with fire.

 No comments: